Legal Counsel And Guidance Through The Property Division Process

 - Credit card debt

-Separate property is generally not divided in connection with a divorce or dissolution.
-Separate property includes the property or assets that either spouse had at the time of the marriage, property or funds that are gifted to or inherited by one of the spouses during the marriage, and compensation paid to one of the spouses for personal injury suffered during the marriage.
-However, even separate property is subject to being divided by the court if the court determines it would be equitable to do so.
-Such a result can occur in cases where either or both spouses earn high incomes or one spouse has separate assets of significant value.
+Separate property is generally not divided in a divorce or dissolution.
+Separate property includes the property or assets that either spouse had at the time of the marriage and property or funds gifted to or inherited by one of the spouses during the marriage.
+Compensation can also be paid to one of the spouses for personal injury suffered during the marriage.
+However, even separate property is subject to division if the court determines it would be equitable to do so.
+Such a result can occur in cases where one or both spouses earn high incomes or if one spouse has separate assets of significant value.

-In Ohio, the law directs the court to divide marital property and debt equitably, with the presumption that equal is equitable.
-However, in some instances, the court may not believe that equal is equitable.
+In Ohio, the law directs the court to divide marital property and debt equitably, presuming that equality is equitable.
+However, in some instances, the court may not believe equality is equitable.
 Factors the court will consider in making this decision include:

 - The assets and liabilities of each party